the-letter-e-production/termoil/README.md

     myapp sub; #this will show usage info for mysubapp

 ### Questions, Comments
-We hope this documentation is sufficient to get you started with Express MVC.
+We hope this documentation is sufficient to get you started with Termoil.
 However, if you have any questions or require help please open a ticket on [GitHub](https://github.com/the-letter-e-production/termoil)

 ----------